rm-hull/ambages/README.md

 >
 > The interpreter is written in MACLISP dialect (Moon, 1974).
 Only the most basic
 > functions are used, with the exceptions of LET and LOOP.
 LET is a convenient
-> way of writing LAMBDAs
+> way of writing LAMBDAs...

+The full text of the article can be found in the [included PDF](https://github.com/rm-hull/twspi/blob/master/doc/twspi.pdf).

 ### Pre-requisites